dsohk/susecap-tf-eks/README.md

 This script will deploy an EKS cluster in the following region with these instance sizes.
 * region: us-east-1
-* instance size: 3 xlarge (16GB RAM) worker nodes across different AZs
+* instance size: 3 xlarge (8GB RAM) worker nodes across different AZs
+* The above configuration will cost around $0.6 per hour (or around $432 per month)

 ## Client PC setup (linux, mac, windows)